chiguchi20/lab2-git-markdown/readme.md

 5. check **git status** (see [course book 4.4.1](https://faculty.washington.edu/otoomet/info201-book/git-basics.html#git-basics-situational-awareness)).
    Show below, in _block quote_, what does it print.
+"On branch main
+Your branch is up to date with 'origin/main'.

+Untracked files:
+  (use "git add <file>..." to include in what will be committed)
+        books.md
+        lab2.md

+nothing added to commit but untracked files present (use "git add" to track)"
    Explain, in plain text, what does it mean.
+There is no changes in my main folder but it isn't tracking my files within the lab2-git-markdown folder because I didn't add them to the repo yet.
 6. **add** the new file to the repository (see [course book 4.4.3](https://faculty.washington.edu/otoomet/info201-book/git-basics.html#git-basics-working-adding)).
   Show your command (as a
   code block).
+git add <books.md>
 7. Was your add successful?
 Check status again!
 Explain what do you see.
+My file was uploaded to the repository
 8. Now **commit** your changes (see [course book 4.4.4](https://faculty.washington.edu/otoomet/info201-book/git-basics.html#git-basics-working-committing)).
-   Put your command underneath in a code block.
+   Put your command underneath in a code block. git commit -am "edited"
 9. Was your commit successful?
 How can you check it?
 Show your command(s) as a code block and explain what you see!
+It shows in the repo
+ls shows that it is in the folder on my laptop
 10. Now **push** your changes to Github (see [course book 4.4.5](https://faculty.washington.edu/otoomet/info201-book/git-basics.html#git-basics-working-pushing)).
 You may need to create access token before you are able to push.

 11. Go to your github page.
-Can you see the books.md file there with all the books listed?
+Can you see the books.md file there with all the books listed? yes

 ## Folders and relative path